olebole/irafdoc/doc/imcoords.skyctran.rst

   <i>input</i> from the input celestial coordinate system <i>insystem</i>
   to the output celestial coordinate system <i>outsystem</i> and writes the converted coordinates to the output files <i>output</i>.
-The input files may be simple text files, the standard input <tt>"STDIN"</tt>, the image display cursor <tt>"imcursor"</tt>, or a user specified coordinate grid.
+The input files may be simple text files, the standard input <span style="font-family: monospace;">"STDIN"</span>, the image display cursor <span style="font-family: monospace;">"imcursor"</span>, or a user specified coordinate grid.
-  The output files may be simple text files or the standard output <tt>"STDOUT"</tt>.
+  The output files may be simple text files or the standard output <span style="font-family: monospace;">"STDOUT"</span>.
 SKYCTRAN may be used to change the units of the input coordinates, e.g. from degrees and degrees to hours and degrees, to precess the coordinates, to convert from one celestial coordinate system to another, e.g. from equatorial to ecliptic